 - Learn in short bursts of time.

 Studies show that dedicating less than 30 minutes to new learning material is not just enough, but anything more than 50 minutes is too much for our brain to take in at one go.
-Once you are done take 5 to 10 minutes break before you start another session.
+Once you are done, take a 5 to 10 minutes break before you start another session.
 One thing that you should keep in mind is that brief, frequent learning sessions are better than longer, infrequent ones.
 Changing how you practice a motor skill can help you master it faster.

 - Say out loud what you want to remember.